hashicorp/consul/website/source/docs/agent/watches.html.markdown

 The "event" watch type is used to monitor for custom user events.
 These are fired using the [consul event](/docs/commands/event.html) command.
-It takes only a single optional "name" parameter, which restricts the watch to only events with the given name.
+It takes only a single optional "name" parameter which restricts the watch to only events with the given name.

 This maps to the `v1/event/list` API internally.